holepunchto/uncaughts/README.md

 uncaughts.off(handler)
 ```

 This module also exposes `uncaughts.once`, which removes the handlers after it triggered once (just like Node's `Events.once(...)`).
 However, using this API is not recommended, since it rarely makes sense to only handle one unhandled rejection or uncaught exception.
-Furthermore, there might be subtle differences in behaviour between Node.js and Bare.
+Furthermore, there can be subtle differences in behaviour between Node.js and Bare.